 Interested in birdwatching in North Thompson?
 Here are some tips to help your adventure take flight!

-The Wells Gray and Clearwater area is home to nearly 300 different species of birds throughout the year.
+The Wells Gray and Clearwater area is home to nearly 300 different species of birds throughout the year, which makes it a great spot for a birdwatching vacation.
 While roughly 20% of these feathered friends have made permanent nests here, the warmer months bring a flurry of excitement and seasonal visitors of all varieties.

 Birding activity fluctuates throughout the Alpine Meadows season: spring and early summer offer the hustle and bustle of mating and nesting, and the air is filled with the delightful sounds of songbirds.
 Once the chicks hatch, the song settles down and the birds can become more elusive during the heat of the day, though many can be seen fishing in the beautiful waters of Wells Gray Park, the North Thompson River, and other area lakes and streams.
 By mid-August, many of our winged summer residents start to stir again, and the treetops and skies are filled with more than 100 different migratory species.